 Stories

 Even though Arimo Travels focuses on travel guides for sustainable travel, I have also written about my personal travel experiences in the past.
 You can find these more traditional blog posts in the Stories section.
-I wrote most of these posts during my 2-year trip around the world.
-Expect bad jokes and honest accounts about the life of a solo full-time traveler.
+Expect bad jokes and honest accounts about the life of a solo traveler.

 My favourite stories: